t-karasova/grs-samples-python/search/tutorials/tutorial_ordering.md

 For example, **```price desc, discount desc```** orders items by their price first.
 The products with the same price will be ordered by a discount amount.

-1. To try that, change the ordering expression to the next one:
+1. To try that, change the ordering expression to the next one under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_ordering.py" regex="TRY DIFFERENT ORDERING EXPRESSIONS HERE">comment</walkthrough-editor-select-regex>:
     ```
     order = 'price desc, discount'
     ```